somilia/pymivot/README.md

 ### Experimental feature

-The validator has a new end point that can check that all `dmtype`et `dmrole` referenced in the mapping block are known by mapped models.
+The validator has a new end point that can check that all `dmtype` and `dmrole` referenced in the mapping block are known by mapped models.
 It does not care of the class structures
 This checking only works with the Meas/Coord/ivoa models, other models are ignored.